arootah arootah

 Bountiful dinner table filled with holiday food, with a person carving a turkey.

-For many people though, the holidays can be a time of stress and overwhelm.
-While we may enjoy spending time in good company, good company usually means we encounter food options that aren’t always the healthiest for us.
+For many people, though, the holidays can be stressful and overwhelming.
+While we may enjoy good company, this can also mean we encounter food options that aren’t always the healthiest for us.

-That’s why we’ve asked two nutrition experts, Alesia New, Licensed Dietitian and Nutritionist, and Olga Epstein, Health and Mindset Coach, for their best food swap and healthy eating tips for Thanksgiving — both from a practical and mindset perspective.
+That’s why we’ve asked two nutrition experts, Alesia New, Licensed Dietitian and Nutritionist, and Olga Epstein, Health and Mindset Coach, for their best food swaps and healthy eating tips for Thanksgiving.

 Let’s dig in…